 The price.
 Finding equipment that is needed for Oculus Rift FPV can become quite a challenge.
 People have been searching for best ways to have low-cost setup while not losing performance.
 And although there are various ways to make it all work, finding this golden spot is harder than you think.

-For example, just few months ago, a new drone called Parrot Bebop was released to the public that supports hooking up the Oculus Rift headset to their Parrot Skycontroller device.
+For example, just a few months ago, a new drone called Parrot Bebop was released to the public that supports hooking up the Oculus Rift headset to their Parrot Skycontroller device (Update 2018: Removed the dead link).
 It enables you to control your drone with Oculus Rift’s head tracking, as well as with the controller.
-However, price may become an issue here, as the quadcopter itself costs almost $649 ( around €583).
+However, the price may become an issue here, as the quadcopter itself costs almost $649 ( around €583).
 I addition to that, you get a bad image quality, no 3D, and you will have to charge the battery for an hour just to fly with it for about 12 minutes.
 Although it is a cool concept, it still needs some polishing around the corners, which I am sure will be addressed in the near future.

 Homemade Oculus Rift FPV Setups